Jenny Larson, Therapist and Ownershe/her/hers pronouns

 About Me

+When I’m not working, I love hiking, baking, and knitting.
+Music is a really important part of my life and I love discovering new music and also diving into old favorites.
 While I do self-identify as a cat person, I also have a fondness for dogs and many other animals.
-I think animals have their own special kind of therapeutic powers.
+I think animals have their own special kind of therapeutic (super)powers.